 In this first part of three, we cover the fully automated steps of the pipeline that can take the raw sequence data to fully called, annotated, filtered and prioritized “candidate” variants and CNVs.

 The total pipeline can be broken down into two major sections: Automated and Hands-On.
 Lets first discuss the pipeline that takes the output from the sequencer and create a VCF with the called variants for a given sample.
 This entails a couple different steps which are best described by the intermediate files that they create.
 This step creates the FASTQ, BAM, and VCF files.
 Next, two work streams are initiated for CNVs versus small variants.
 For CNVs, the raw BAM files are analyzed to compute the coverage of the target panel regions and that data is used to call CNVs.
 Both raw CNVs and raw variants from the VCF file can be augmented with genomic annotations and filtered.
 The result should be a set of prioritized “candidate” variants, that have passed filters based on quality metrics, annotation of population frequency and clinical relevance and in-silico predictions.
-The end goal of automating these processes is to create a fully preprocessed VarSeq project with clinically relevant high quality events ready for the next hands-on step of the analytical process.
+The end goal of automating these processes is to create a fully preprocessed VarSeq project with clinically relevant high-quality events ready for the next hands-on step of the analytical process.
 This step can often be done by a lab technician and takes the candidate variants to a QC-validated set of draft interpretations ready for a lab director to review and sign off in a clinical report.
-We will be discussing these steps in Part 2 of this blog post series.
+We discuss these steps in Part 2 of this blog post series.

 Automating Raw Sequence to Called Variants